mtseng15/digitallogic/README.md

 At some point here, I will get a setup wheel going, but for now just copy the file into your site-packages folder.

 ## Goals
 The goal is not to be a one stop all module.
 There are plenty of great projects out there for doing binary data analysis.
-The goal is simply to complement the capabilities of numpy to ease the process of using numpy for digital logic calculations.
+The goal is simply to complement the capabilities of numpy and to ease the process of using numpy for digital logic calculations.

 ## Things to do
 - [ ] Get Setup wheel and pip installation